 Mostly, little ones experience constipation due to the variations in their diet.
 Infants go through this phase when they switch from breast milk to formula milk or to solids.
-While breast babies’ pass mustardy, soft stools, babies who are on formula or have started solids pass somewhat firmer and darker stools.
+While breast babies pass mustardy, soft stools, babies who are on formula or have started solids pass somewhat firmer and darker stools.

 Given below are some useful tips about prune juice, which would be helpful to ensure you provide exactly what your baby needs.

-Your baby’s stools and their frequency will change with age, type of food he eats and activity levels.
-Prune juice can be offered to babies to combat the issue of constipation.
+Your baby’s stools and their frequency will change with age, the type of food they eat, and their activity levels.
+Prune juice acts as a natural laxative that encourages softer, frequent stools and for this reason, you can give it to babies to combat the issue of constipation.

-Also bear in mind the fact that prune juice may take around one full day to show positive results if your baby is highly constipated Do not expect instant results as soon as you feed your toddler with prune juice.
+Also bear in mind the fact that prune juice may take around one full day to show positive results if your baby is highly constipated.
+Do not expect instant results as soon as you feed your toddler with prune juice.
 You will need to give 24 hours for it to work.
 However, if the baby is mildly constipated, it might work in just a few hours.
-Consult your doctor to guide you taking into account your baby’s degree of constipation.
+Consult your doctor to guide you, taking into account your baby’s degree of constipation.

-Blend five prunes, one cut mango, one orange and 100 grams of yogurt with one glass of milk in your mixer and your smoothie is ready to drink.
-Your little one is sure to lap up this tasty smoothie in no time, which solves your problem as well.
-Yet another extremely effective prune juice smoothie recipe is given below:
+Blend five prunes, one cut mango, one orange, and 100 grams of yogurt with one glass of milk in your mixer and your smoothie is ready to drink.
+Since this smoothie combines multiple ingredients, it is extremely healthy for your little one too.

 Tiny babies cannot chew anything.
 For young babies, dried prunes can be quite hard.
 They tend to stick to the teeth.

-Yes as long as the quantity is not much.
+Yes, as long as the quantity is not much.
 However, you need to give their body to learn to digest foods rather than helping.
 Do consult your doctor for an opinion and dosage.